MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **OfficeArchitecture** - Architecture of the Office client

+#### Office.Programmability.Addins.RibbonButtonClick

+The event is generated the first time in a session the user clicks a button added to the ribbon by a specific add-in.
+If the session spans multiple days, this telemetry will be sent once per day instead.
+The data is used in two ways: 1.
+When an add-in breaks, knowing how much users truly use the add-in will help us triage the issue.
+2. To display to admins as part of COM add-in management scenarios in add-in Inventory and as part of planned add-in health scenarios in Microsoft 365 Apps health.
+Admins will be able to monitor add-in usage per device, letting them disable or uninstall unused COM add-ins.

+The following fields are collected:

+- **Add-inTimeDateStamp** - The add-in timestamp from the DLL metadata

+- **CLSID** - The add-in class identifier

+- **Description** - The add-in description

+- **FileName** - The add-in file name, excluding the file path

+- **FriendlyName** - The add-in friendly name

+- **OfficeApplication** - The Office application currently executing

+- **ProgID** - The add-in Prog identifier

 #### Office.Visio.Visio.AddonLoad

 Captures errors when a solution fails to load.
 Essential to debug addon load errors in Visio.